instaclustr/code-samples/ClickHouse/stream processing/part 1/README.md

 This first part focusses on the SQL logic (joins and time windows) using static data - check out the blog HERE TODO

+The SQL examples are designed to work with open source ClickHouse or NetApp Instaclustr managed ClickHouse - instructions for creating a cluster and using it can be found here: https://www.instaclustr.com/support/documentation/clickhouse/

 In the next part I will try and integrate it with Kafka topics and get the complete pipeline working in real-time.